vuqamnet/articles/2016-11-03-the-guid-of-user-weblogic-does-not-match-user-reference-guid-at-the-repository.md

 ```
 The error output indicated that I needed to remove the user weblogic from the repository which indeed solved the issue.

-Using Oracle BI Administration Tool, remove the user weblogic from the RPD.
+Using Oracle BI Administration Tool, I removed the user weblogic from the RPD.
-Save it and host it through the Enterprise Manager Console.
+Saved it and hosted it using the Enterprise Manager Console.

 ![image 0]({{ site.url }}/assets/images/posts/weblogicmatch/weblogic_does_not_match_00.png)